 Read about Paul's book The Great Disruption on our Faculty Publications page.

-As a CPSL Fellow, Carlos will explore what it means or might mean to engage in responsible investment.
-The results of this research will feed into the agenda of CPSL’s Investment Leaders Group, which we are newly establishing with Natixis Asset Management.
-Carlos is an investor with over 20 years’ experience integrating environmental and social criteria in portfolio management.
-He is Chair of the Scientific Advisory Committee of Natixis Asset Management and designed the Natixis Impact Fund—Climate Change.
+Carlos is an investor with over 20 years’ experience experimenting and applying environmental and social criteria in portfolio management.
+He was Chair of the Scientific Advisory Committee of Natixis Asset Management and designed the Natixis Impact Fund—Climate Change.
 He is also a co-founder and was Chair of the UNEP Finance Initiative and its Asset Management Working Group for over 10 years.
 He Co-Chaired the Expert Group that drafted the UN Principles of Responsible Investment and also served on the Commission d´Investissement Socialement Responsable of Paris Europlace-Euronext, and advised the Fonds de Reserve de France on SRI manager selection.
-Carlos is Visiting Professor of Finance and Sustainable Development at the Ecole Supérieure de Commerce, Toulouse.
-He has lectured at Oxford, Cambridge, Yale, Kellogg Business School, Haute Ecole de Commerce, Université de Paris-Dauphine, and the Chartered Financial Analyst Institute.
-He has an A.M. in Philosophy from Harvard University.

 Tony Juniper is an independent sustainability and environment advisor, including as Special Advisor with the Prince’s Charities International Sustainability Unit and as President of Society for the Environment.
 He is a founder member of the Robertsbridge Group that advises international companies.
 He speaks and writes on many aspects of sustainability and is the author of several books, including the award winning Parrots of the World, Spix's Macaw and How Many Light Bulbs Does It Take To Change A Planet?
 He was a co-author of Harmony, with HRH The Prince of Wales and Ian Skelly.
 His best-seller, What has Nature ever done for us? was published in January 2013.
 He began his career as an ornithologist, working with Birdlife International.
 From 1990 he worked at Friends of the Earth and was the organisation's executive director from 2003– 2008 and Vice Chair of Friends of the Earth International from 2000–2008.
 Juniper was the first recipient of the Charles and Miriam Rothschild medal (2009) and was awarded honorary Doctor of Science degrees from the Universities of Bristol and Plymouth (2013). www.tonyjuniper.com, twitter: @TonyJuniper